-Chapter 59: The Role of Consciousness — Observer and Observed
+Chapter 59: The Role of Observer — Observer and Observed

-From understanding why problems resist, we arrive at the most fundamental question: What is the role of consciousness in mathematics?
-This is ψ = ψ(ψ) recognizing itself as both the one who asks and the one who answers—consciousness discovering that mathematics is not external reality but the very structure of awareness examining itself.
+From understanding why problems resist, we arrive at the most fundamental question: What is the role of observer in mathematics?
+This is ψ = ψ(ψ) recognizing itself as both the one who asks and the one who answers—observer discovering that mathematics is not external reality but the very structure of awareness examining itself.

 59.1 The Fifty-Ninth Movement: The Ultimate Self-Recognition